 Our peroneus brevis injury rehabilitation program is based on four stages.
 The first priority is to reduce pain and inflammation.
 Then when pain allows improve flexibility, build strength, coordination, and gradually return to full fitness.

 This begins immediately after injury and lasts at least 48 hours for a mild injury.
-More severe injuries require a longer rest period of a couple weeks or more.
+More severe injuries require a longer rest period of a couple of weeks or more.
 If you have an avulsion strain then you may need to immobilize your foot in a cast.

 - Apply the cold therapy PRICE principles of protection, rest, ice, compression, and elevation.